Raphael40/Java-Course/java-fundamentals/classes.md

-# Java fundmentals
+# Java fundamentals - classes

-In this module we're going to look at the fundemental syntax of Java including classes, operators, and conditionals.
+In this module we're going to look at the fundementals of Java including classes and conditionals.

-To follow along you can clone this repo which containers starter code and the finished version: https://github.com/Raphael40/Java-Course-Support-Repo
+To follow along you will need to clone this repo which contains starter code and a completed repo: https://github.com/Raphael40/Java-Course-Support-Repo

 Once cloned you can open the Java-Course-Support-Repo directory in InteliJ.